State Theatre Company South Australia presents the Sydney Theatre Company production

 Age guide – 15+

-The 7 Stages of Grieving is currently available exclusively as part of our 2021 Subscription Packages.
+The 7 Stages of Grieving is also available as part of our 2021 Subscription Packages.

 Bundle 4-7 plays to save up to 22% and get access to a range of exclusive benefits.